lrusso/ArduDrone/README.md

 ## About the case

-* The STL model file is included to print it in any 3D printer.
+* The STL model file is included in order to print the case in any 3D printer.

 * The SCENE model file can be modified using with [3DObjectMaker](https://lrusso.github.io/3DObjectMaker/3DObjectMaker.htm) editor.